csreuter/csreuter.github.io/_posts/2023-04-26-platforms.md

 Maybe the real problem is that innovation and creativity is hard, and value capture is easier when you can create average features for a totally new market.
 Perhaps there is an incentive structure for individual tools to stay focused - and that answer might be open source - but until that incentive structure is clearer, I worry that even the most niche of niche tool will either turn into a monstrosity or be incorporated into one.

-1: IBM was a great company to work for - but sometimes good comes with bad, especially at that scale.

 ### I’m here to chat

-If you want to talk about quantifying activation, I’d be happy to.
+If you want to talk about software platforms, I’d be happy to.
 [Find me on Twitter](https://twitter.com/csreuter), or you can email me at christopher (dot) s (dot) reuter (at) gmail (dot) com.

+[^1]: IBM was a great company to work for - but sometimes good comes with bad, especially at that scale.